frangrolemund/unum/README.md

 This toolchain ingests the local C++ references and takes over all building of the included C++ source in this tree through a process of 'bootstrapping' that is performed at least once.
-To bootstrap, in the root of the the repository ensure that you have access to your toolchain and run `make` to build the initial version of the `unum` service.
+To bootstrap, in the root of the the repository ensure that you have access to your toolchain and run `make` from a terminal prompt to build the initial version of the `unum` service.

+Bootstrapping must precede general development workflow, including the use of IDEs.

 ## Development